 - Received a baccalaureate degree in social work, sociology, psychology, guidance and counseling, education, religion, criminal justice, or other human service field; or - Received a high school diploma or equivalency certificate, and, in addition to the experience required in this subsection, has at least four (4) years' experience working in the human services field (H.B.
-315, for prosecutor-based advocates onlv.
+315, for prosecutor-based advocates only).

 Volunteers.
-OVC requires volunteer usage as a prerequisite for the receipt of VOCA funding.
-Unless the requirement is waived by GMD, subrecipients are required to contribute 50 volunteer hours regardless of whether the hours are used as match.
-The requirement to utilize volunteers.
-Volunteer hours used to fulfill the 50-hour requirement mentioned above are not required to be VOCA project activities and may be in support of any facet of the agency's operations.
+OVC requires volunteer usage as an eligibility requirement for VOCA funding.
+Subrecipients are required to contribute 50 volunteer hours regardless of whether the hours are used as match, unless a written waiver request is submitted to and approved by GMD.
+Volunteer hours used to fulfill the 50-hour requirement are not required to be VOCA project activities and may be in support of any facet of the agency's operations.

-Volunteer hours used for in-kind match, however, must be providing VOCAallowable services and related to the VOCA project for which the grant was awarded.
+Volunteer hours used for in-kind match, however, must be providing VOCA-allowable services directly related to the VOCA project for which the grant was awarded.

 Volunteers must be at least 18 years of age and perform professional duties related to the grant project.
-Completion of background checks on potential volunteers is strongly encouraged and required before volunteers interact with participating in project activities.
-See Determination of Suitability to Interact with Participating Minors.
+Completion of background checks on potential volunteers is strongly encouraged and required before volunteers interact with participating minors during the course of activities under the award.
+See Determination of Suitability to Interact with Participating Minors (page 14).

 An hourly rate for volunteer activities is determined by the salary plus any applicable fringe benefits that an agency would assign to a paid staff position performing the same duties.
-Applicants may consider the value of volunteer time

-(NOT the Kentucky national average), which is accessible at https://independentsector.org/value-of-volunteer-time-2021/ but this website should not be the sole or primary basis of such valuation.
+Applicants may consider the value of volunteer time for Kentucky (NOT the national average), which is accessible at https://independentsector.org/value-of-volunteer-time-2021/ but this website should not be the sole or primary basis of such valuation.

-In extenuating circumstances, a volunteer match waiver of this requirement may be granted at GMD's discretion.
-Upon receipt of notice of award, subrecipients may use the Grant Award Modification (GAM) tool to request a volunteer waiver.
+In extenuating circumstances, a hardship waiver of this requirement may be granted at GMD's discretion.
+Upon receipt of notice of award, subrecipients may request a volunteer waiver request to GMD.